 Just like other programming languages, we use object-oriented programming in Python to write modular, reusable, and extensible code.
 In other words, OOP allows us to create organized code that is easy to maintain and modify when requirements are constantly changing.
-In this blog, we will discuss the basic oops concept in Python: Classes and Objects, Types of methods and Types of attributes in Python.
+In this blog, we will discuss the basic oops concept in Python: Classes and Objects, Types of methods and Types of attributes.

 For example, we can create objects of an "Animal" class such as a "Dog," "Deer," and "Lion," which are based on the attributes and methods defined in the "Animal" class.
-These attributes may include characteristics such as sound, height, and type of animal (herbivore, carnivore, omnivore, etc).
+Here, attributes may include characteristics such as sound, height, and type of animal (herbivore, carnivore, omnivore, etc.), and methods may include behaviours like running, eating, etc.

 class employee_details: